 Co-Producer: Linda Freund

-Psychoanalyst Jacques Lacan, wielding his nonorientable stogie, is accompanied by the recitation of a Louis Aragon's "Contre chant" (Le Fou D'Elsa), split between Mandarin and Cantonese.
+Psychoanalyst Jacques Lacan, wielding his nonorientable stogie, is accompanied by the recitation of Louis Aragon's «Contre chant» (Le Fou D'Elsa), split between Mandarin and Cantonese.
 (Video loop produced for the Trauma Desire Otherness symposium, City University of Hong Kong, 2012.
 Chinese translations and recitation by Cyril Su.)

 Format: single-channel video loop